-Kami Gardner is in her second season as the director of aquatics and head men's and women's swimming coach at W&L. She had previously served as the head women's swimming coach for five seasons and was the interim men's coach for much of the 2012 season.
+Kami Gardner will be in her sixth season as the director of aquatics and head men's and women's swimming coach at W&L. She had previously served as the head women's swimming coach for five seasons and was the interim men's coach for much of the 2012 season.
 The 2012-13 season was her first as the head coach for the combined men's and women's program.

 Gardner's 11 seasons coaching the women has resulted in an 90-32 overall record and 11 Old Dominion Athletic Conference Championships.
 Additionally, her athletes have gone on to set 66 new school records over the past six years, including setting new bests in all five relay events.
 Her 2013-14 team set 10 school records alone in posting a 9-3 overall record, while the team broke 10 more school records in 2014-15 and went 8-1 overall.
 The 2015-16 squad produced a 7-2 overall dual meet record and spent much of the season ranked in the College Swimming Coaches Association Division III Top 25.

 The 2016-17 squad produced one of the finest seasons in program history, recording a perfect 7-0 mark in dual meets.
 W&L captured its 10th consecutive ODAC title and had eight swimmers qualify for the NCAA Championship, including all five relays.
 This was the most W&L women invited to the championships in a single year in school history.
 The Generals finished seventh out of 56 teams at the NCAA Championship, which is the best finish in program history.
 The Blue and White also posted eight school record times and had nine All-America swimmers.
 For her efforts she has been recognized as the ODAC Coach of the Year five times in the past 10 seasons.